The Daffodil Centre

 Senior Research Assistant

-Dr Kate Simms
+Associate Professor Kate Simms

-Senior Research Fellow, Cervical Cancer and HPV
+Senior Research Fellow; Stream co-lead, Cervical Cancer and HPV

 Associate Professor Megan Smith

-Principal Research Fellow, Cervical Cancer and HPV
+Principal Research Fellow; Steam co-lead, Cervical Cancer and HPV

 Dr Louiza S Velentzis